By: Julie Shipman, Career Coach

-- Academic settings – groups discussions, instructor lectures, opinion papers
+- Academic settings – group discussions, instructor lectures, peer reviews or opinion papers

 - Judges or referees at a competition or sporting event

-- Party download with your spouse or significant other
+- The party download with your spouse or significant other on the way home

 - Moms groups chatting about the best teacher, best coach, best coffee place